~ Amar Colony ~

 The disabled mother demands respect for her beloved pigeon.
 Caught in the maze of loneliness, the pregnant woman finds her escape in a tomato.
 When paranoia strikes an elderly woman who places her faith in Lord Hanuman, she battles it with a mace.

 'Amar Colony' is life itself with its psychological conundrums, its scandals, its politics.
 A surreal and absurdist take on isolation and connection: fantasy meeting cold reality.
 Its inhabitants embody a multigenerational humanity, bound together in a limited space.
-They meet, talk, they share secrets and meals, they love each other, hate each other, believe in god and refuse to die.
+They meet, talk, share secrets, believe in god and refuse to die.

 Reviews